heavenfall/inxlib/docs/allocator.md

 It will return true if factory initalization succeeded, in which case the user can then use the allocator.
 If any of the factories return false, then the allocator is not in a valid state to use.

-## Core factories
+# Factories

+## Mermory Source Factories

+The source factories are where memory origonates from.
+These are all `ByteFactory`.

 The primary method of allocating memory is through the `malloc_factory` in header `inxlib/memory/source_factory.hpp`.
-This factory is a `BytesFactory`, and is non-owning, thus `deallocate` must be called for every `allocate` else a memory leaks will occur.
+This factory is non-owning, thus `deallocate` must be called for every `allocate` else memory leaks will occur.

-The other
+The `memory_resource_factory` in header `inxlib/memory/source_factory.hpp` is given a C++ `std::pmr::memory_resource`.
+Reuse of deallocated memory is dependent on the underlying `memory_resource`.

+The `buffer_factory` in header `inxlib/memory/source_factory.hpp` is not strictly a source factory.
+It is given a buffer size (in bytes), which allocations (both normal and aligned) can be made, and will return a memory address on that internal buffer (can be fully on the stack).
+It has an `Upstream` factory, for use when that buffer is used up; if left to default, allocation will fail.
+Upstream allocation is also a block of specified size (or buffer size if 0).
+This factory is owning, thus can release (frees all upsteam) or reclaim (reuse including upstream).

+## Shaping Factories

-The `single_factory` in header `inxlib/memory/single_factory.hpp` provides a basic way to allocate a single memory of set size from an `ArrayFactory`.
+The `single_factory` in header `inxlib/memory/single_factory.hpp` takes any `ArrayFactory` and provides allocations as a `SingleFactory`.
-This primarily is intended for use with a `ByteFactory` type.
+This does not support a type, so user must specify in template parameters these values.
+Use `single_factory_type` for this, though the upstream must be a `ByteFactory`.
+If not using a `ByteFactory` upstream, the allocated size would be `Elems` times the size of upstream `value_type`.

+The other major shaping are the `AreaFactory` concept of factories, in `area_factory.hpp`.
+These are detailed in their own section.

+## Adaptors and Patterns

+The adaptors in `inx/memory/factory_adaptor.hpp` are special factories that change the behaviour of a factory.
+Unlike other factories, that inherit their `Upstream` as private, these inherit public, and are deisgned to add/mutate factory functions.
+The major differences is a factory uses `Upstream` to source its own production, whereas an adaptor simply adds to `Upstream` behaviour; therefore use of `Upstream` directly is discouraged, use the adaptor version, as calling `Upstream` functions may break the adaptor.

+A pattern is like an adaptor but is applied when inheriting a factory.
+It is more for internal use, but will be listed here.

+The `reuse_adaptor` is used on a `SingleFactory` without the `FactoryOwn` and `FactoryPointer` traits.
+The `element_size()` must be big enough to hold a single pointer, otherwise `setup` will return false.
+When destroy is called, instead of passing to upstream, it will be kept and used in a following `create`.
+This is done by chaining, thus is `O(1)` and fast.
+The `release` function is provided; if `Upstream` is a `ReleaseFactory`, this will call `Upstream` ones, otherwise it will release up to upstream if `free_upstream` is true.

+The `release_adaptor` takes a `ByteFactory Upstream` and adds a `release` function.
+This will add two pointer size (typically 16 bytes) to each allocation for this feature.

+The `overflow_pattern` gives a factory support for allocating memory in a way that is not standard for it.
+This pattern introduces an overflow `ByteFactory`, in which memory allocations that do not fit normal allocation will instead be allocated from an overflow.
+For example, when allocated from a shared memory region but one allocation is as big as the whole region, it will allocate from overflow instead of upstream.
+Overflow can be `void_factory`, in which case it will search for the first upstream that is a `ByteFactory` for the overflow allcoation.
+The overflow factory can be access with `overflow()`, in the same mannor as presented above.

 ## Factory Pointer

 The header `inxlib/memory/factory_chain.hpp` gives support methods for how factories chain together, primarily a pointer wrapper to a factory.
-This wrapper is important as without it, there would be no method to split factory connections.
+The factory_pointer takes a `Factory`, is given a pointer and will make available the required functions.
+This is more a reference wrapper than a strict pointer, and adds support to share an upstream with multiple factories.
 For example:
-given some `ByteFactory Src`, for example a `bump_factory` that gives memory allocations out from larger block, the user would normally have to allocated `Src` sepretatly between two seperate `single_factory`, but by using `factory_pointer<Src>`, a user can use the following code:
+given some `ByteFactory Src`, for example a `bump_factory` that gives memory allocations out from a larger block, the user would normally have to allocated `Src` sepretatly between two seperate `single_factory`, but by using `factory_pointer<Src>`, a user can use the following code: